nih-cfde/training-and-engagement/docs/Cloud-Platforms/Introduction-to-GCP/gcp4.md

-# Example 2: Download SRA data
+# Example 2: Download SRA Data

 In this example, we'll configure a new VM and learn how to download fastq files from the National Center for Biotechnology Information (NCBI) Sequence Read Archive (SRA) database.